raimondasmalinauskas/logistics-performance-dashboard-powerbi/README.md

 | Highest Monthly Order Value | 18.8M DKK |
 | Best Value Month | May 2026 |

-## Key Findings

-### Express Orders

-Express orders showed significantly lower on-time dispatch performance at 56.22% compared with 95.23% overall.

-This identifies Express operations as an important area for further investigation.

-### Warehouse Performance

-Aalborg DC recorded the lowest on-time dispatch performance at 94.94% and the highest SLA breach rate at 5.13%.

-### Warehouse Workload

-Horsens DC handled the highest order volume with 7,053 orders while maintaining 95.24% on-time dispatch.

-### Carrier Performance

-DHL recorded the lowest on-time dispatch performance among the carriers at 94.72% and approximately 5.24% SLA breaches.

-### Order Value

-May 2026 was the highest-value month, generating approximately 18.8M DKK in order value.

 ## Data Model

 The Power BI model uses a dimensional structure consisting of: